gazebosim/sdf_tutorials/composition/proposal.md

 ##### 1.3.4 Cross-Referencing Rules

 Cross-referencing should be the mechanism by which encapsulation is enforced.
-Given that references are only allowed between elements or down in the structure (e.g. *in or under the same file*), this is implicitly enforced.
+Given that references are only allowed to sibling or descendent elements (e.g. *in or under the same file*), this is implicitly enforced.

 #### 1.4 `//include` Semantics